swiftly-solution/documentation/src/docs/scripting/events/gameevents/onnextlevelchanged.md

 ---

 # OnNextlevelChanged
-This event is triggered when a game event, name may be 32 characters long
+This event is triggered when nextlevel_changed is triggered.
 ::: tabs
 @tab Lua
 ```lua